mandip23/aditivetensornetwork/README.md

 - finite-size scaling redone on properly-sampled negativity data across all N
 - adaptive truncation tied to the operator-cost proxy directly

-## Citation

-If this code or the methodology is useful to you, please cite this repository.

-## License

-MIT.